 Supporting the Gospel of the Kingdom of God

-Old Testament, before the house of Israel betrayed God.
-The New Testament (Jesus) teaches that we should sell property and possessions and give to the poor, take up our cross and follow Him, pressing hard to make it into the Kingdom of God.
+In the New Testament gospel accounts, Jesus teaches a New Covenant: to sell, give to the poor, take up the cross, follow Him, and press hard to make it into the Kingdom of God:

 Luk 16:16 The law and the prophets were until John: since that time the kingdom of God is preached, and every man presses into it.